 Additional Medicaid Services that are covered for you What you must pay when you get these services Adult Day Health Care Includes medical, nursing, food and nutrition, social services, rehabilitation therapy, leisure activities, dental, pharmaceutical, and other ancillary services.
 Services furnished in approved SNF or extension site. \$0 copay May require prior authorization.
 Contact your Care Team for more information.
 Adult Outpatient Mental Health Care Continuing Day Treatment (CDT): Provides seriously mentally ill adults with the skills and supports necessary to remain in the community and be more independent.
 You can attend several days per week with visits lasting more than an hour.
 Partial Hospitalization (PH): A program which provides mental health treatment designed to stabilize or help acute symptoms in a person who may need hospitalization. \$0 copay May require prior authorization.
 Contact your Care Team for more information.
-Adult Outpatient Rehabilitative Mental Health Care • Assertive Community Treatment (ACT): ACT is a team approach to treatment, support, and rehabilitation services. \$0 copay May require prior authorization.
+Adult Outpatient Rehabilitative Mental Health Care Assertive Community Treatment (ACT): ACT is a team approach to treatment, support, and rehabilitation services. \$0 copay May require prior authorization.
 Contact your Care Team for more information.

-Additional Medicaid Services that are covered for you

-Adult Outpatient Rehabilitative Mental Health Care (continued)

-- Many services are provided by ACT staff in the community or where you live.
-ACT is for individuals that have been diagnosed with serious mental illness or emotional problems. - Mental Health Outpatient Treatment and Rehabilitative Services (MHOTRS): A program that provides treatment, assessment, and symptom management.
-Services may include individual and group therapies at a clinic location in your community. - Personalized Recovery Oriented Services (PROS): A complete recovery-oriented program if you have severe and ongoing mental illness.
+Iditional Medicaid Services that are covered What you must pay when you get these services lult Outpatient Rehabilitative Mental Health are (continued) 0 Many services are provided by ACT staff in the community or where you live.
+ACT is for individuals that have been diagnosed with serious mental illness or emotional problems.
+0 Mental Health Outpatient Treatment and Rehabilitative Services (MHOTRS): A program that provides treatment, assessment, and symptom management.
+Services may include individual and group therapies at a clinic location in your community.
+0 Personalized Recovery Oriented Services (PROS): A complete recovery-oriented program if you have severe and ongoing mental illness.
 The goal of the program is to combine treatment, support, and therapy to aid in your recovery.

-Adult Outpatient Rehabilitative Mental Health And Addiction Services For Members Who Meet Clinical Requirements.
-These are also known as CORE.

-Community Oriented Recovery and Empowerment (CORE) Services: Personcentered, recovery program with mobile behavioral health supports to help build skills and promote community participation and independence.
+Aı Cl Ault Outpatient Rehabilitative Mental Health and Addiction Services For Members Who Meet inical Requirements.
+These are also known as ORE.
+Community Oriented Recovery and Empowerment (CORE) Services: Person- centered, recovery program with mobile behavioral health supports to help build skills and promote community participation and independence.
 CORE Services are available for members who have been identified by the State as meeting the high need behavioral health risk criteria.
-Anyone can refer or self-refer to CORE Services. \$0 copay

-May require prior
+Anyone can refer or self-refer to CORE Services. \$0 copay May require prior authorization.
+Contact your Care Team for more information.

-authorization.
-Contact

-your Care Team for more

-information.

-Additional Medicaid Services that are covered for you

-Adult Outpatient Rehabilitative Mental Health And Addiction Services For Members Who Meet Clinical Requirements.
-These are also known as CORE. (continued)

-- Psychosocial Rehabilitation (PSR): This service helps with life skills, like making social connections; finding or keeping a job; starting or returning to school; and using community resources. - Community Psychiatric Supports and Treatment (CPST): This service helps you manage symptoms through counseling and clinical treatment. - Empowerment Services Peer Supports: This service connects you to peer specialists who have gone through recovery.
-You will get support and assistance with learning how to: - live with health challenges and be independent, - help you make decisions about your own recovery, and - find natural supports and resources. - o Family Support and Training (FST): This service gives your family and friends the information and skills to help and support you.
+Iditional Medicaid Services that are covered r you What you must pay when you get these services Ai Cl dult Outpatient Rehabilitative Mental Health nd Addiction Services For Members Who Meet inical Requirements.
+These are also known as ORE. (continued) 0 Psychosocial Rehabilitation (PSR): This service helps with life skills, like making social connections; finding or keeping a job; starting or returning to school; and using community resources.
+0 Community Psychiatric Supports and Treatment (CPST): This service helps you manage symptoms through counseling and clinical treatment.
+0 Empowerment Services - Peer Supports: This service connects you to peer specialists who have gone through recovery.
+You will get support and assistance with learning how to: live with health challenges and be independent, help you make decisions about your own recovery, and find natural supports and resources.
+0 Family Support and Training (FST): This service gives your family and friends the information and skills to help and support you.